ranpatil-tibco/flogo-enterprise-hub/samples/VSCode_Extension/Connectors/Messaging/Kafka/Basic-producer-consumer-flow/readme.md

 The following details are required to create the Kafka connection:

  a.
-Host - In this field we give public ip/public DNS of EC2 instance on which database is hosted or the ip of VM where the Kafka Brocker is   hosted in tibco premises.
+Host - In this field we give public ip/public DNS of EC2 instance on which database is hosted or the ip of VM where the Kafka Broker is   hosted in tibco premises.

  b.
 Port - Enter the port on which the server is running.